 A charity that works internationally, like Mission Without Borders Canada, has to pay to ship items overseas.
-In order to make this cost effective, items are usually held in storage until 40-foor sea container can be filled and then it is shipped over seas.
-Shipping a container from North America often costs more than $10,000 once all logistics are calculated.
+In order to make this cost effective, items are usually held in storage until 40-foot container can be filled and then it is shipped overseas.
+Shipping a container from North America often costs $10,000+ once all logistics are calculated.

-- Are their any import duty and tax implications?
+- Are there any import duty and tax implications?

-Import taxes and duties are still charged when importing donated goods into countries.
-Some countries will reject shipments or charge extra duties for certain products depending on their import polices.
+Import taxes and duties are charged when importing donated goods overseas.
+Some countries will reject shipments outright, or charge extra duties for certain products depending on their import polices.

 - Are there any legal implications?

-Some in-kind gifts can come with extra legal responsibilities - Some items may need to be certified as 'safe' for shipping and others, such as medications and medical equipment can carry too high of an administrative cost for a charity to manage.
+Some GIK items can come with extra legal responsibilities - they may need to be certified as "safe" for shipping and others, such as medications or medical equipment can carry too high of an administrative cost for a charity to manage.